 History & General Overview

-The success of the interim site lent momentum to plans for the development of a permanent, 67,000 square-foot science center on the downtown riverfront.
-The current facility opened to the public on November 21, 1998, and featured over 200 interactive science exhibits and programs in six Discovery Galleries, an IMAX Dome Theatre, a demonstration theater, nationally touring exhibitions, a cafe and gift shop.
-The $21 million dollar construction project was made possible through broad public and private support, including $16 million from the State of Louisiana and the City of Shreveport and $5 million in contributions from individuals, corporations and foundations.
+The success of the interim site lent momentum to the development of a permanent, 67,000 square-foot science center on the downtown riverfront.
+The current facility opened to the public November 21, 1998, and it featured over 200 interactive science exhibits and programs in six Discovery Galleries, an IMAX Dome Theatre, a demonstration theater, nationally touring exhibitions, a cafe and gift shop.
+The $21 million dollar construction project was made possible through public and private support, including $16 million from the State of Louisiana and the City of Shreveport and $5 million in contributions from individuals, corporations and foundations.

 In 2003, the center created one-of-a-kind portable science and math outreach programs that would travel to other destinations.
 The Science Carnival Outreach, comprised of forty hands-on exhibits in two separate math and science content offerings - Gee Whiz! and Space Journeys - could serve up to 250 students per visit.
-In a school year, the traveling exhibits have delivered Sci-Port's informal education mission to over 20,000 students, many of which were Title 1 schools or underserved rural areas.
+In a school year, the traveling exhibits deliver Sci-Port's informal education mission to over 20,000 students, many of which were Title 1 schools or underserved rural areas.